On the outskirts of Kimberley in the Northern Cape, South Africa, is a community-based public rock art project, the Wildebeest Kuil Rock Art Centre.

 Telephone at the site: 053-8337069; or enquiries at 082 2224777 [+27 82 2224777].
 Postal address: Wildebeest Kuil Rock Art Centre, P.O.
 Box 316, Kimberley, 8300, South Africa.
 Email: email@example.com

-Special school and tour visits could be scheduled outside normal opening hours, by prior arrangement.
+Special school and tour visits may be scheduled outside normal weekday opening hours by prior arrangement.

 WILDEBEEST KUIL ROCK ART CENTRE ENTRANCE FEES:

-Our tariffs are: R25 for adults and R12 for children.
-For school groups R9/child.
+Our tariffs are: R35 for adults and R15 for children.
+For school groups R15/child.

-Shop: San craftwork for sale and purchased to the benefit of !Xun and Khwe crafters and artists.
-Books.
-CDs.
-Posters.
+Shop: Books on rock art and related topics; CDs; San craftwork for sale and purchased to the benefit of !Xun and Khwe crafters and artists.

 LISTEN TO COMMENTARY ON WILDEBEEST KUIL IN THE KHWE LANGUAGE: